-Tombstone does not feature any identifiable LGBTQ+ characters or themes.
-The narrative is centered on historical events and figures of the American Old West, with no elements related to queer identity or experiences present in the story.
+The film "Tombstone" does not feature any identifiable LGBTQ+ characters or themes within its narrative.
+The story focuses on historical events and figures of the American Old West, with no explicit or implicit representation of queer identities or relationships.

 The film 'Tombstone' is a historical Western depicting real-life figures from the American Old West.
 All major characters, such as Wyatt Earp, Doc Holliday, and Josephine Marcus, are portrayed with their historically documented gender, with no instances of gender alteration from their established real-world identities.